vlang/coreutils/README.md

 Contributions are welcome!

 Please only contribute versions of the original utilities written in V.
-Contributions written in other langauges will likely be rejected.
+Contributions written in other languages will likely be rejected.

 ## Completed (35/109)